newtover/essays/Sharing-Directories-with-Docker-Containers.md

 Now we run a container from an official python image, attach the directories to its `/mnt` directory and run `ls -la /mnt` from within the container.
+The `/mnt` directory and the ids of the users and groups in the example are just arbitrary.

 ![Attach Host Volumes 1](./img/docker-shared-volumes-1.png)

 As we expected!
+We have the directory permissions of the host system.
 But we run the container from `root`.

 Now let's use a less obvious observation: docker doesn't require the user and the group to exist when you run the container with them.
 The prompt inside